Chama River water or watershed scenery in New Mexico

 If the Chama is release-spiky, road-limited, or access-complicated, compare the San Juan, Pecos, or Cimarron before forcing a canyon trip.

-New Mexico rules list Special Trout Water and reach-specific restrictions in the Chama drainage.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+New Mexico rules list Special Trout Water and section-by-section restrictions in the Chama drainage.
 Check the current NMDGF rules before fishing, and check BLM rules before boating or entering managed canyon sections.

 Below El Vado Dam